SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U154_Edge_QAM.md

 ### Creation

-This driver uses both an HTTP and an SNMP connection.
+This connector uses both an HTTP and an SNMP connection.

-Depending on the setup, the **HTTP** configuration differs: this driver can communicate directly with the **U154**, but it can also be configured to send the requests to the **Astro U100 Controller**, which will then serve as a proxy.
+Depending on the setup, the **HTTP** configuration differs: this connector can communicate directly with the **U154**, but it can also be configured to send the requests to the **Astro U100 Controller**, which will then serve as a proxy.

 In either case, the **SNMP** interface collects the traps emitted by the device, so the SNMP IP address must be the IP address of the **U154** (not the controller).